George Adkins Professor of Pediatrics

-Christakis is a pediatrician at Seattle Children's Hospital in Seattle and Professor in the School of Medicine at University of Washington.
+Christakis is a pediatrician at Seattle Children's Hospital in Seattle and a professor in the School of Medicine at University of Washington.
 He has devoted his career to investigating how early experiences impacts children and to helping parents improve their children's early learning environments.
-He and his colleagues in the Christakis lab have made a number of landmark findings, including discovering that young children who watch TV are more likely to develop attention problems and other health and behavioral issues.
+He and his colleagues in the Christakis Lab have made a number of landmark findings, including discovering that young children who watch TV are more likely to develop attention problems and other health and behavioral issues.

 Professor of Anesthesiology, Pediatrics and Psychiatry

-Palermo's research, conducted through the Palermo lab, focuses on pediatric chronic and recurrent pain and behavioral sleep medicine.
+Palermo's research, conducted through the Pediatric Pain and Sleep Innovations Lab, focuses on pediatric chronic and recurrent pain and behavioral sleep medicine.
 She is particularly interested in the psychosocial and family factors that affect pain perception, daily functioning, sleep and quality of life in children and adolescents.
 She is an NIH-funded investigator who is currently developing and testing psychological and family interventions for youth with chronic pain.
 One of her funded research projects is to evaluate an Internet cognitive-behavioral intervention for adolescents with chronic pain recruited from pain clinics across the United States and Canada.

 Steering Committee Members